 This article was originally published in 2018.
-The Lake Chelan Memory Cup will be hosted again on June 22, 2019 in Chelan, Washington.
-More information and registration can be found here: https://www.golfcorpsolutions.com/tournament/lakechelanmemorycup/
+The Lake Chelan Memory Cup will be hosted again on June 20, 2021 in Chelan, Washington.
+Click here for more information.

 “When my father was first diagnosed with Alzheimer’s, I wanted to immediately find ways to impact the cause.
 I am also an ex-Seahawk and NFL football player, making brain health something I am committed to understanding.” – David Kirtman, Board Member, Alzheimer’s Association Washington State Chapter